Eiriktaa/Eiriktaa/README.md

 - I'm Eirik, an IT student with a passion for coding, gaming and surfing
 - I'm currently studying "Programming and System Architecture" at UiO

-#### Some of the projects i have been working on in the past 2 years
+### Some of the projects i have been working on in the past 2 year

-- [Pygames](https://github.com/Eiriktaa/Pygames): A small collection of GUI games in python
+- [Pygames](https://github.com/Eiriktaa/Pygames): A small collection of GUI games made with python
 - [Asp-interpretor](https://github.com/Eiriktaa/Asp-interpretor) A showcase of an interpretor for a python like language, that was given as a final exam for one of my courses
 - [IP updater](https://github.com/Eiriktaa/ipupdater) Simple scripts that updates your Cloudflare DNS to point at your new public IP if the public IP of your server changes
 - [Skogul](https://github.com/telenornms/skogul) First contribution to an Open Source Project, my contribution was adding some logging on telemetry data

+### Current projects
+#### Uni projects (Spring 23)
+- Building an OS from scratch as project in a course in Operating Systems.
+(C/Assembly)
+- Developing an Android App in a big team project.
+(Android Studios/Kotlin)
+#### Work:
+- Building a python API to interact with Microsoft Dynamics.
+#### Personal Project:
+- Transitioning all my selfhosted HomeLab services into containers/kubernetes for better portabilty
 #### Technologies and languages I am familar with
 <img align="left" alt="python" width="30px" style="padding-right:10px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" />
 <img align="left" alt="JS" width="30px" style="padding-right:10px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" />